redstonekasi/uwuradio-bot/README.txt

 Or self-host it like this:
  1. Fill out data/config.json (see Configuration)
- 2. Install node-gyp
- 3. Install dependencies: pnpm i
+ 2. Install dependencies: pnpm i
- 4. Build: pnpm build
+ 3. Build: pnpm build
- 5. Start the bot with: pnpm start
+ 4. Start the bot with: pnpm start

  Configuration
 ===============